Wordloosed

 Nothing else; just a throbbing K. For a 13 year old this was very intriguing.
 An invitation to work out how to talk to the machine.

-There was a line editor.
-To program in Sinclair BASIC you typed a line number to specify the sequence and then pressed a key to give the keyword and followed it by variables, literals and possibly more keywords.
 The one-key one-keyword system had several advantages.
 First, it saved memory.
 With only a few kilobytes available, every byte counted.
 Storing each token as a single byte saved lots of space.
 For example, 1 byte for GOSUB instead of 6 for G, O, S, U, B, plus a space.
 It also meant the parser could be smaller: no need to check for accurate spelling or the case of "GOSUB" - it was already tokenised.
 A side-effect of this was that the user had less typing to do and had less chance for typing errors.
 But I think a crucial side-effect was that all the keywords were printed on the keys.
 Many of these are familiar words almost forty years later, but back then they were magical words.
 Words such as DATA, BREAK, GOSUB, ENTER, POKE and INPUT.

 As my programming reached the next level, using an actual computer, I began to use more and more of those words and symbols.
 I even learnt of two new colours: Cyan and Magenta.
 A few of the keywords were rarely needed and some I would never use because they were for controlling disk drives (CAT, FORMAT) and I only had cassette tape for storage.
 But some remained unknown, even after trying to read the manual entries and testing them out (they mostly gave syntax errors or strange numbers).
 These turned out to be the mathematical functions but I couldn't grasp why they were there - maths for me at the time was nothing more than long division and fractions.